Where can I get an interest-free loan?

 A low credit score, or bad credit score, is one of the biggest barriers to being able to borrow money cheaply.

-If you think that's what's preventing you from getting a low interest rate on a personal loan, the first step is to get hold of your credit report and study what appears on your credit history for errors.
+If you think that's what's preventing you from getting a low interest rate on a personal loan, get your credit report and check your credit history for errors.

 You should also make sure you're on the electoral roll, close down any credit accounts or bank accounts you're not using, and make sure you stay within your credit limits.